felipe-gl18/clock-it/README.md

 ## How the application works ?

 After adding the employees, there is a feature of *"Generate face recognition link"*.
 Here you will send an email to all employees with a link

-Then the application will be able to do a face recognition, and register the time that the employee started to work, or stopped working
+The link will redirect to the application face recognition, where the employee will be recognized and after that, the employee is able to clock in or clock out

 <img width="1920" height="1080" alt="Captura de Tela (72)" src="https://github.com/user-attachments/assets/f485153e-c655-4838-944a-59beaf1278c2" />